For up to date trail conditions and closures at MoMBA, please call 937-277-4374. Enjoy the Trails and "Get Out and Ride!"

 and connect with the outdoors, Five Rivers MetroParks opened MoMBA

 (MetroParks Mountain Bike Area) in September of 2007 at Huffman MetroPark.
-MoMBA was the first of what
+MoMBA was the first of the system of outdoor recreation-focused facilities that give the residents

 of Montgomery County new and unique places to play outdoors.